oxcompsoc/wikigame/README.md

-This repository contains some Python code to get started with the challenge, along with an example that uses the 'Philosophy' strategy: if you keep clicking the first link of an article you eventually get to [Philosophy][], and from there we can get to the department page using a known path.
+This repository contains some Python code to get started with the challenge, along with an example that uses the 'Philosophy' strategy: if you keep clicking the first link of an article you eventually get to [Philosophy][], and from there we can get to the frog using a known path.

 **Python 3** is required, so you may need to run `python3` instead of `python` if you have both installed.